Unikie/http-api-mock/README.md

 </plugin>
 ```

 You also need to add this part to your pom.xml.
-Here we define the public maven repository where Http API mock will be fetched during build process.
+Here we define the public maven repository where HTTP API mock will be fetched during build process.
 ```xml
 <repositories>
     <repository>